 - Barriers to entry prevent new entrants from entering the market which produces cheap and inferior products at the market place.

-- They protect the existing market players protect their profits and revenue generation.
+- They protect the existing market players to protect their profits and revenue generation.

 - Barriers to entry help current players concentrate on research and development rather than fighting over the competition with the new players.

-- Government lays down regulations for players in a few industries such as transport to reduce the traffic, pollution, etc.; telecom industries to reduce heavy usage of infrastructure, land, etc.
+- The government lays down regulations for players in a few industries such as transport to reduce the traffic, pollution, etc.; telecom industries to reduce heavy usage of infrastructure, land, etc.